-7.1 PIONEER Management Committee (PMC)
+7.1 PIONEER Management Oversight Group (PMOG)

-PIONEER will convene a Management Committee (PMC).
-The PMC will meet at least quarterly and will be made up of the Director or Co-Director of PIONEER, Workstream Leads, a representative of the Data Providers, Industry Leads, a DTC Patient and Public Advisory Group representative, Business Engagement Leads, the Information Governance and Ethics Officer, the PIONEER Programme Manager, Contracts and Finance representatives, and a Secretariat.
-The terms of reference for the PMC are given in Box 5.
+PIONEER will convene a Management Oversight Group (PMOG).
+The PMOG will meet at least quarterly and will be made up of the Director or Co-Director of PIONEER, a representation of the Data Controller IAO, Business Engagement Leads, the PIONEER Programme Manager, Contracts and Finance representatives, and a Secretariat.
+The terms of reference for the PMOG-PMC are given in Box 5.

 Box 5.
-Terms of reference for the PIONEER Management CommitteeThe PMC will:
+Terms of reference for the PIONEER Management Oversight Group (PMOG) Committee

+The PMOG PMC will:

-- Keep an overview of the data within the database's control version controlled - Provide an overview and be able to demonstrate the monitoring of data security - Develop an initial standard operating procedure to ensure compliance with the protocol
+- Keep an overview of the data within the database's control version controlled - Provide an overview and be able to demonstrate the monitoring of data security - Develop an initial standard operating procedure to ensure compliance with the protocol - Identify and document substantial amendments to the design, management or conduct of the research database for submission to the reviewing REC. - Review potential data providers and make a recommendation of their addition to PIONEER to the Strategic Executive Group - Review data requests and data requests outcomes and timelines - Review outcomes from DTC - Review contractual procedures and timelines

-- Identify and document substantial amendments to the design, management or conduct of the research database for submission to the reviewing REC. - Review potential data providers and make a recommendation of their addition to PIONEER to the Strategic Executive Group - Review data requests and data requests outcomes and timelines - Review outcomes from DTC - Review contractual procedures and timelines - Monitor and review cost recovery strategy and overall finances - Monitor and review reports and ensure timely submission - Commission, approve, and submit reports to the Data Controller and their delegated operator. - Commission, approve and submit reports to the Strategic Executive Group - Commission, approve and submit reports to the Ethics Committee and HRA - Maintain a risk register
+- Monitor and review cost recovery strategy and overall finances - Monitor and review reports and ensure timely submission - Review Commission, approve, and submit reports to the Data Controller and their delegated operator. - Review Commission, approve and submit-reports to the Strategic Executive Group - Review Commission, approve and submit reports to the Ethics Committee and HRA - Maintain a risk register